 - A keyword cannot be used as an identifier.

 - The Same Identifier cannot be used again to give the name to another object.

 C Identifier Example

-Following are some possible examples of identifiers to represent length of box;
+Following are some possible examples of identifiers to represent the length of the box;